sborms/sborms/README.md

 ## Academic

-🎓 In 2020, I obtained a joint PhD in Finance and Business Economics from the Université de Neuchâtel and the Vrije Universiteit Brussel.
+🎓 In 2020, I obtained a joint PhD in Finance & Business Economics from the Université de Neuchâtel and the Vrije Universiteit Brussel.

 📝 My research was about sentiment analysis of textual data and the usefulness of it in time series modeling.
 These are the published papers I have worked on: